handresen/mariagdkdoc/pages/clientapi/mapinteraction/clientapi_maplayerinteraction.md

 }
 ```

-Set ActiveMapName = "No Template" in OnMapLayerInitialized.
+Set ActiveMapTemplate = "No Template" in OnMapLayerInitialized.

 “Virtual Earth” and “Open Street” sub-layers should now be available for all map templates -- including no template.